rahulnlb1/casaone-assignment/assignment-1/README.md

 > Note: Calculating average based on the past deliveries would not make much sense if it was done long back.
 Ex: If a product was delivered in 2015, and we consider that cost for our calculation in 2020, then the value wouldn't be that accurate.
 So, it is important to filter out data for calculation on a periodic basis.

+#### How do we bake it into our system?

 The installation person can be provided with a UI, where after each delivery he would have to input the actual cost that was incurred.
 This data can be used to derives the cost of the product.

 Moreover, these data can be used by the company to analyze cost trends so that the CasaOne can take some steps to reduce these variables.

+#### If the business teams need to make a decision based on the derived variables, how will you help the teams get it?

+We would provide an analytical dashborad for the business team to get advantage of this data so that they can take important bussiness decision based on the data.

 Advantages of this approach: